minnojs/minno-quest/README.md

-maxlength		| (Number: null) Validation: force at most this number of characters. required		| (Boolean: false) Validation: require a non empty string as a response. pattern			| (Regex/String: null) Validation: require the response to match the regular expression set in pattern. errorMsg		| (Object: {}) This object has a property for each validation type.
+maxlength		| (Number: null) Validation: force at most this number of characters. required		| (Boolean: false) Validation: require a non empty string as a response. pattern			| (Regex/String: null) Validation: require the response to match the regular expression set in pattern. correct 		| (Boolean: false) Validation: require the response to be correct (set the target value using `correctValue`) correctValue 	| (*) Set the correct response value for the correct validation. errorMsg		| (Object: {}) This object has a property for each validation type.
 Setting the appropriate type changes the validation message.
 For instance setting the `required` property will change the validation message for instances where no response was given.

 For example, this is a text question that requires a valid email address (although there are better patterns out there for this purpose):